top of page

 Automating Data Profiling with ydata-profiling

-Python offers several libraries for data profiling.
+Python provides various libraries for data profiling.
 One of the most powerful and widely used tools is ydata-profiling (formerly pandas-profiling).
-It automatically generates an HTML report that summarizes key dataset statistics.
+This library automatically generates an HTML report summarizing key dataset statistics.

 What the Report Contains

-• Overview: Dataset structure, number of rows and columns, memory usage.
+• Overview: Details on dataset structure, number of rows and columns, memory usage.

-• Variables: Summary statistics, unique and missing values.
+• Variables: Summary statistics and information about unique and missing values.

-• Missing Values: Visual heatmaps showing null data distribution.
+• Missing Values: Visual heatmaps illustrating the distribution of null data.

-• Text Analysis: Detects common patterns and inconsistencies.
+• Text Analysis: Insights into common patterns and inconsistencies.

 Data Profiling Report: Overview of dataset quality, highlighting key issues and suggested transformations.